A topic from the subject of Inorganic Chemistry in Chemistry.

 Significance:

-This experiment demonstrates the use of spectrophotometry to determine the concentration of iron in a sample.
-Spectrophotometry is a widely used analytical technique in inorganic chemistry for quantifying the concentration of metal ions in solution.
-It is sensitive, precise, and can be automated for high-throughput analysis.
+This experiment demonstrates the use of spectrophotometry, a widely used analytical technique in inorganic chemistry, to determine the concentration of iron in an ore sample.
+Spectrophotometry is a sensitive, precise, and readily automatable technique for quantifying the concentration of metal ions in solution.

 The specific chemical reactions involved in this experiment include:

-• Reduction: 1,10-Phenanthroline forms a complex with Fe2+ ions, producing a colored solution.
+• Complex Formation: 1,10-Phenanthroline forms a colored complex with Fe2+ ions, allowing for spectrophotometric determination.

-The absorbance of the solution at 510 nm is directly proportional to the concentration of the Fe2+-1,10-phenanthroline complex, which in turn is proportional to the iron content in the ore sample.
+The absorbance of the solution at 510 nm is directly proportional to the concentration of the Fe2+-1,10-phenanthroline complex, which is then used to determine the iron content in the ore sample via a calibration curve.

 Share on: